 - Paid vacation holidays, sick and volunteer time given by Lowe’s.

-- The company also lets you manage a flexible spending and health savings account.
+- The company also lets you manage flexible spending and health savings accounts.

 - Retirement accounts with company match.

 - Maternity and parental leaves are provided.

 - Education support programs, which include trade skill scholarships and tuition reimbursement, are also offered.

 - No-cost counseling, work/life services, and concierge- all included in the Employee Assistance Program are offered.

 - Lowe’s associates also receive associate discounts and broad discount platforms.

 Lowe’s recognizes the importance of employee benefit programs and the major role they play in joining the company.

 So, here is a guide for you to know about these programs which vary for full-time and part-time employees.